chiragp007/OCR-To-Get-Data-in-Structured-Format/README.md

 5. pip install subprocess.run
 6. pip install pandas

-# Instruction-:
+# Instruction
   -: This code is specifically for fetching a Text from PDF, All you need to do is to pass path  while executing the Script.
   -: As a Result, You will have Images of PDF file and .TXT file.

-# For Example-:
+# For Example
-    -: If your PDF has 5 pages, you will get 5 Images(It will tell you which data I am using in my Script) and 5 .TXT files
+    -> If your PDF has 5 pages, you will get 5 Images(It will tell you which data I am using in my Script) and 5 .TXT files.

 # Run
 your_pdf_path = "../x.pdf"